StylizedAce/Dog-petshop/README.md

 Firstly, sorry it took me so long to make this application - I had gotten busy with work recently and finally got some time off to make this application.
 I can feel i have gotten a little rusty, but i warm up quickly so that wouldnt be a problem for more than a day

+### Your description:

+ a Flask app, to set up a dog shop with gems.
+So I need to have some breeds, names and prices so if you enter the shop you can buy a pet :)

 # How to start